It causes the eye muscles, eyelids, tear glands and soft tissues in and around your eye socket to become inflamed.

 – How can TED affect my eyes?

-– Treatment during the active stage
+– How can TED be managed during the active stage?

 – What can I do to help with the symptoms of TED?

 – How can the long-term effects of TED be managed when it has “burnt out”?

 – Coping with changes to your appearance

 Your thyroid gland is located in your neck and produces thyroid hormones that help regulate metabolism (the speed with which the cells of your body work).
 Occasionally it can produce too much thyroid hormone (overactive thyroid) or too little (underactive thyroid).

 TED most commonly occurs when you have an overactive thyroid but can also occur with an underactive thyroid or even when the thyroid is working normally.